^

 • There is a change in heart rate and blood pressure.

-• Swelling of the joints can be observed.
+• Swelling of the joints may occur.

-Diagnostics of the vitamin C deficiency
+Diagnostics vitamin C deficiency

 In order to determine the disease, the diagnosis of vitamin C deficiency includes: